MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ## Azure Advisor recommendations

 [Azure Advisor](/azure/advisor/) is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
-Here are some recommendations that can help you improve the reliability, security, cost effectiveness, performance, and operational excellence of your Virtual Machines.
+Here are some recommendations that can help you improve the reliability, security, cost effectiveness, performance, and operational excellence of your web application instances.

 - [Reliability](/azure/advisor/advisor-high-availability-recommendations)
 - [Security](/azure/defender-for-cloud/recommendations-reference#compute-recommendations)